-The following tables show the residual maturity of non-derivative and off-balance sheet financial liabilities.
+The following tables show the residual maturity of non-derivative and off-balance sheet financial liabilities and hedging derivatives.
 Undiscounted cash flows in the table are presented based on their earliest contractual maturities.
 Expected cash flows may be different from the analysis below: